rosbacke/delegate/README.md

 value type.
 It can be stored, compared and copied around.
 Could e.g. be set up in a std::map for lookup and later supplied an object to be called on.

+Update: The design of MemFkn is currently flawed.
+It require more type information to make sure the object to call on is the correct type (not just constness...).
+Currently it can be used to call a member on an object of a different type which is UB.
+The intention is to redesign this class to fix this.

 ## Delegate examples

     #include "delegate/delegate.hpp"